 These differences regarding how each gender develops and copes with depression are most likely not only a result of our physiology (most notably, our varying hormone levels) but also a consequence of the sexism and gender norms that still permeate our society.
 These gender norms pile expectations and anxieties onto women, making most of us doubt our every asset — from our professional competence, to our body, to our sense of self-worth — on a daily basis.

-But simultaneously, those same gender stereotypes are piling pressures onto men.
-Not to cry. to “man up.”
+But simultaneously, those same gender stereotypes are piling pressure onto men.
+Not to cry.
+To “man up.”
 Not to show any vulnerability.
 To make money, to provide, to fulfill the modern ideal of “successful” above all else.

 According to MentalHealth.org.uk:

 - Women are more likely than men to have a common mental health problem and are almost twice as likely to be diagnosed with anxiety disorders.